This is usually one of the first questions people ask themselves after

 easily be managed with just a few treatments tailored to the individual

-cat's needs, e.g. treatment for stomach acid to prevent vomiting,
+cat's needs, e.g. treatment for nausea,

-constipation remedies and/or control of elevated phosphorus levels.
+constipation and/or control of elevated phosphorus levels.

 If your cat seems to fall into Stage 4 or the top end